 Lobster tails are ready for smoking

-I have done lobster tails in the Bradley 4-rack smoker, the Landmann propane smoker, and the Meadow Creek reverse flow wood burner and they were all very good and took similar amounts of time to cook so I guess you can say they've been tested really well in a variety of smokers.
+I have done lobster tails in the Bradley 4-rack smoker, the Landmann propane smoker, and a number of other smokers and grills including the Camp Chef Pellet Grill and the Traeger Pellet grill and they were all very good and took similar amounts of time to cook.
+As you can see, I have to test a LOT Of lobster or at least any time I find it reasonably priced;-)

 I have no doubt that these smoked lobster tails will come out equally well in almost any smoker as long as you are able to maintain the proper temperature and don't overcook them.

-Set up whatever smoker you have for cooking at about 225 degrees.
-Use apple wood or a similar fruit wood for best results.
+Set up whatever smoker you have for cooking at about 225°F. Use apple wood or a similar fruit wood for best results.

-Once your smoker is holding steady at 225 degrees, the lobster tails are ready to go in the smoker.
+Once your smoker is holding steady at 225°F, the lobster tails are ready to go in the smoker.

 You can also just place the skewered lobster tails right on the grate of your smoker, slit side up if you do not have the Bradley racks available.

-The lobster tails that I had were about 5 oz each and took around 45 minutes to reach a temperature of 135-140 degrees.
+The lobster tails that I had were about 5 oz each and took around 45 minutes to reach a temperature of 135-140°F.

 I recommend the smaller tails for tenderness and flavor but if you choose to smoke lobster tails that are larger, it will obviously take a little longer.